bilus/RadioHeadSpike/Readme.md

 ## Installation

-1. Install CMake by downloading it from http://www.cmake.org/download/
+Install CMake by downloading it from http://www.cmake.org/download/ and run the following:

-2. Run the following:

 > ./install

 **Note:** This will install arduino-cmake to ~/dev/Arduino/arduino-cmake

 ## Building

-1. To build the client and upload it:
+To build the client and upload it:

 > cd client
-> ./deploy
+> ./deploy <serial port>

 This will open screen with output from the serial port.
 To close it press C-a, C-\ and press y.

+Example:

+> ./deploy /dev/cu.usbserial-A703L3MY

 To build the server:

 > cd server
+> ./deploy <serial port>

+Example:

-> ./deploy
+> ./deploy /dev/cu.usbserial-A703KYPS

-**Important:** It assumes concrete serial numbers of both devices with paths to the terminal devices being /dev/cu.usbserial-A703KYPS and /dev/cu.usbserial-A703L3MY respectively for the server and the client.
-To change it, edit both CMakeLists.txt file and deploy script.

-FIXME: Make it possible to specify a device as a parameter to the deploy script.
+## Serial monitor

+The `deploy` script will automatically open the monitor after building but you can use the `monitor` script at any time:

+> ./monitor <serial port>

+Example:

+> ./monitor /dev/cu.usbserial-A703L3MY

+**Important:** This will reset the device.

 ## Changing CMakeLists.txt.
 Adding libraries.